Read these first

 Costs, Duration, History, Accreditation, Classes

 The program consists of 12 law classes.
-Each class is 3 units, and it costs $20 per unit, or $60 per class, or $720, and you pay for each class as you enroll and take it.
+Each class is 3 units, and costs $46 per unit, or $138 per class, or $1,656, and you pay for each class as you enroll and take it.
 The 12 classes normally take 12-18 months to complete.
 Your first few classes should be Law 1 and Law 10, and your last few classes Law 16, 17, and 34.
 Otherwise you can take the classes in any order.
 There are no prerequisites for taking our classes, nor is there an entrance exam.
 However, you should be an excellent reader and writer since you will undoubtedly do a large amount of reading and writing in our legal program.
 Upon completion of the 12 classes or 36 units you will Petition for your Paralegal Certificate and then qualify under California State Law to be a paralegal.

 For almost 20 years we have been graduating paralegals since, and have graduated more than a 500 paralegals.
 We have a rich history and tradition.